 The childhood I experianced was inconsequential.
-As boy growing up on Long Island, New York.
+I’m a boy on Long Island, New York.
 Exit 52 off the L.I.E.
 Long Island Expressway!
 HA!!
 Most of the time I remember I spent hitchhighing. (my term for hitchhiking and getting high) I’d get high mostly between rides or with those who would pick me up.
 It didn’t matter where I was going because I really had no place to go.
 To put this in perspective, I’d go out hitchhighing and if I didn’t get a ride in one direction, I would cross the street or highway and hitchhigh the other direction.
 I guess you could say I was lost, just wandering.
 I was perhaps 11 or 12 when I first started to hitchhigh.
 I spent my earlier years 5 to 10 trying to figure out who I was and why I was.
 Understand, I was alone most of these years.
 I recall only one conversation with my father perhaps it was when I was 4 or 5 when that conversation took place.
 It was about torn paper currency that I had found and collected on the street curb, on Marie Crescent, the street my parents’ house was on.
 Robert my dad, standing by the pool, told me I would never be able to put together the torn pieces to make a whole bill and to discard them.
 That conversation was the only one I had.
 I can’t recall ever speaking or seeing him again.
 He left Barbara my mother and moved to Florida.
 Barbara was around 34 when Robert left.
 She struggled to maintain outward appearances through this time and fell short of being able to control five young children, hold down a job and keep a home clean.
 Barbara fell ill and spent several years trying to get better but after so many blood transfusions ultimately, she died at the age of 44.
 Officially Aplastic Anemia a rare bone marrow disease.
 My interaction with Barbara was at most times fun and a few times traumatic.
 I’ll never forget the line she said to me when I was perhaps 6 or 7, she had fixed a wire on the TV and when putting the backboard back on with a screwdriver, I said; you sure you’re doing it right?
 Her snarky reply was “I know how to screw and unscrew” My first adult joke ever heard.
 Another time a brother and I were grounded but had snuck downstairs, down the basement, up and out the basement window to retrieve some candy from our fort we built.
 My brother went to retrieve while I stood in the window box giving directions.
 At one point I barked, “get the red ones”.
 Perhaps they were jelly beans I don’t recall.
 In the meantime, Barbara awoke and was waiting for us at the top of the stairs around the corner.
 As I was first, I turned the corner and she grabbed me, put me in a head lock and whispered, be quiet while holding her hand over my mouth.
 Then my brother came around and she immediately grabbed him by the hair and slammed our heads together, I heard the crack!
 She said what are you guys doing!
 What red ones are you talking about!
 Are you taking drugs?
 I’m sure it was a relief to her when we begged with her and showing her proof that it was only candy.
 Get upstairs and don’t come down until I tell you she proclaimed.
 She loved us all.
 Four boys and one girl.
 I am the youngest of the boys and I knew and know today my siblings about as well as I know you, the reader.
-So again, understand, I was mostly alone, lost without much guidance as a boy growing up.
+I was lost without much guidance as a boy growing up.
 I had to learn fast, grow up fast and survive and that I did even when I was hitchhighing around.

 School Days: Rolling Hills Elementary School it was a bus ride away in Dix Hills.
 I’m sure one year I missed at least a month or perhaps two before I was caught skipping out.
 I simply never got to the bus stop and stayed home.
 It was at this School that I had an experience I’ll never forget.
 I was a troubled kid to say the least and everyone knew it.
 Because I refused to change into gym shorts, I did not participate in gym.
 I failed gym every year.
 One day while I was standing next to the water fountain, just outside the gym, the gym teacher leaned over to get a drink, he got hit in the face with a stream.
 Someone stuck some gum into one of the two holes and it spayed all over him.
 I chuckled.
 The gym teacher, thinking it was me and I set him up, looked around to find no one, took a basketball he was holding and slammed it into my nose and it hurt.
 My head smacked into the concrete wall.
 Well that was it!
 I went ballistic.
 I started to yell and scream cursing loudly, using the “F” word over and over.
 I cursed out that teacher repeatedly.
 He tried to talk to me and calm me down, but it had zero effect.
 I told him to fuck off.
 I then walked down the hall opened the doors to the Principles offices and cursed every one of them out including some parents who happen to be there.
 I was not done, not even close.
 I proceeded to curse out the entire School.
 At some point I realized I had nothing to lose.
 When I tell you the entire School, I mean I owned that School with my tongue like a crazed man with gun and a death wish.
 Teachers were coming out of their class rooms, staring in shock at the volume of vulgarities I was blasting them with.
 The Library and Cafeteria emptied.
 I overheard some say let him be and stay back.
 I cursed out everyone in that school with the “F” word, everyone heard me, loud and clear.
 No one in that School did not hear me that day.
 I then stormed out the doors and walked miles home, through the freeway system in the snow.
 Nobody tried to stop me.
 I’m 10!
 On my mother’s grave, I did not put that gum in that fountain.